stclib/STC/README.md

 - Template parameters `i_keypro` and `i_valpro` to specify `cstr`, `box` and `arc` types (users may also define pro-types).
 - **hmap** now uses *Robin Hood hashing* (very fast on clang compiler).
 - Several new algorithms added, e.g. `c_filter` (ranges-like), `c_shuffle`, `c_reverse`.
+- Updated **cregex** to handle invalid utf8 strings and fixed bugs.
 - A lot of improvements and bug fixes.

 See also [version history](#version-history) for breaking changes in V5.0.